Bemine5Cent/User_Authentication/README.md

 Set up Google Sheets credentials:

-Your teacher or anyone running this project must create their own credentials.json:
+You must create your own credentials.json to run this project:

     Go to the Google Cloud Console
     .